mikewesthad/phaser-3-tilemap-blog-posts/posts/post-3/README.md

 _↳ Unextruded image, [dungeon tileset](https://opengameart.org/content/top-down-dungeon-tileset) by Michele "Buch" Bucelli (tileset artist) & Abram Connelly (tileset sponsor)_

-And we want to use it to map tiles to our generated dungeons, which look like:
+And we want to use those tiles instead of our previously emoji-mapped dungeons, which looked like:

 ![](./images/small-emoji-dungeon.png)

-We'll need to choose tiles to use for the floor, walls and doors.
+We'll need to choose which tiles to use for the floor, walls and doors.
 Because this tileset has perspective and directional lighting, we are also going to need to use different tiles for the corners and the north, west, south and east walls.

 Here are the specific tiles that we'll be using to create our rooms: